Andy Bushard, Sam Parris: Mother Of Missing Adopted Son On ID’s ‘I, Witness’

 “Andy was no angel, the Bushards acknowledge.
 He’d been evicted from his last place, done some minor thievery and once bought two rare parrots that he knew were stolen.
 He’d been given community service for that misdeed but had failed to complete it.
 He’d also probably used marijuana, they say, though he didn’t drink alcohol.
 But lately he’d seemed to be doing better, taking paralegal classes at Butte College and volunteering at Northern California Legal Services.”

-But to Carol Bushard that wasn’t reason enough for her son to stop communicating with his family.
+But to Carol Bushard, that wasn’t reason enough for her son to stop communicating with his family.
 As the night turned into days, the Bushards knew without a doubt that if Andy was missing work and soccer practice then something had to be gravely wrong.

 They couldn’t get any information about it from the police.
 And it seemed that the detectives didn’t believe that Andrew Bushard was missing.
 In fact, no one took his disappearance seriously, except his adoptive parents.

 The Bushards swung into full gear, launching their own investigation into Andy’s disappearance.
 They learned that someone had seen his dogs running loose in the neighborhood.
-The police was given this information, along with the address in Cohasset, where he was renting a room.
+The police were given this information, along with the address in Cohasset, where he was renting a room.

 What the Bushard’s didn’t know, according to News Review, was that someone had already contacted the police with information about Andy Bushard.
 The tipster informed detectives that Andy was murdered.